 Pueblo Functional Dry Needling

-“Dry needling is a skilled intervention that uses a thin filiform needle [much smaller than a typical hypodermic needle] to penetrate the skin and stimulate underlying myofascial trigger points, muscular, and connective tissues for the management of neuromusculoskeletal pain and movement impairments.
-[It] is a technique used to treat dysfunctions in skeletal muscle, fascia, and connective tissue, and to diminish persistent peripheral nociceptive input, and reduce or restore impairments in body structure and function, leading to improved activity and participation.”
+Dry needling is a skilled intervention that uses a thin filiform needle —much smaller than a typical hypodermic needle — to penetrate the skin and stimulate underlying myofascial trigger points, muscular, and connective tissues.
+The stimulation of these trigger points is a great tool for the management of pain and movement impairments.
+This technique is used to treat multiple types of chronic pain caused by dysfunctions in skeletal muscle, fascia, and connective tissue.
+Dry needling also helps diminish the pain signals being sent (persistent peripheral nociceptive input) and reduces or restore impairments in body structure and function, leading to improved activity and participation.

 Your therapist will work with you to help identify “trigger points” present, or other generally painful and/or dysfunctional areas in your muscles that may be contributing to your symptoms.
 The needle is then advanced into these locations in order to achieve a local twitch response which can help release muscle tension, diminish pain, increase flexibility of the tissue, and quiet muscular activity and spasm.
 Electrical stimulation may also be applied to help facilitate desired muscle activity, or to provide further relief from symptoms.
 This is most often followed up with individually-tailored exercises designed to further improve function.
 Dry needling is a safe and effective treatment for chronic pain of neuropathic origin with very few side effects.